Fast Ethernet (FE) & Gig-E circuits

 1: Do you need more than 1.5 Mbps for either Internet Access or a Private Line Service?

-If 1.5 Mbps is all that you need, T1s are still one of the best options for reliable, bandwidth consistent services.
+If 1.5 Mbps is all that you need, T1s might still be one of your best options for reliable, bandwidth consistent services.
 Go to t1guy.com to see which T1 and similar options are available at your location(s).

 2: Can you accurately predict your bandwidth needs 1, 2 and 3 years into the future?